-This section will combine all of the details above to provide the electrical design details and needs for the entire Earthbag Village and all of its components.
-We will engage this list as an on-going process of updating and refining until the entire build is complete, inventorying every electrical component, design modification, and the complete installation process.
-This will allow us to provide a definitive and final (and permitted) electrical design, cost spreadsheet, AutoCAD an other files, etc. for each component and the whole build.
+This section will combine all the details above to provide the electrical design details and needs for the entire Earthbag Village and all its components.
+We will engage this list as an ongoing process of updating and refining until the entire build is complete, inventorying every electrical component, design modification, and the complete installation process.
+This will allow us to provide a definitive and final permitted electrical design, cost spreadsheet, AutoCAD and other files, etc. for each component and the entire build.

 The purpose of our organization is to make the building of self-propagating self-sufficient teacher/demonstration communities, villages, and cities as easy as possible.
 One aspect of this is clearly defining exactly what electrical designs are needed for duplication of the complete Earthbag Village and also each of the major components within the village.
-This page is the results of our research and it will evolve with even more details as we build the Earthbag Village and identify through our experience the best components, materials, any changes needed, and what the final permitted designs end up being.
+This page is the result of our research and will evolve with even more details as we build the Earthbag Village and identify through our experience the best components, materials, changes needed, and final permitted designs.
 We will open source these details here as they evolve.

 Q: What is the purpose of the Earthbag Village?